cbdevnet/megadmx/README.md

 * ArtNet to DMX bridge using an ATmega8 and an ENC28J60
 * DMX receiver with PWM outputs using an ATmega8 and a MAX481
+* DMX receiver with PWM outputs using an ATtiny13 and a MAX481

 Documentation TBD